eliottjohnson/Obsidian-Vault/Fellowship/CHIMERA/ESA Ion Run 2022.md

 	* For all 3 energy
 	* 2-3 intensities
 	* 3 energies x 2 intensities x 4 DUTs is already = to 24 runs
+	* placed in different spots on the frame (i.e., not stacked as it was during the 26th of oct) and that we would move the frame in the x, y remotely

 * 21:00 - 02:00:
 	* Access to place a degrader of specific thickness: